-There are some common things parents with problematic AOD use may say because of denial, hiding, minimisation, fear, worry, stigma or shame.
+There are some common things parents with problematic alcohol and other drugs use may say because of denial, hiding, minimisation, fear, worry, stigma or shame.
 There are also effective ways practitioners can respond:

 |What a parent might say||How to respond|